Optiemus joins Wistron to boost 'make in India', to invest Rs 1,350 cr

-New Delhi, Aug 24 (IANS) Homegrown electronics manufacturing company Optiemus on Tuesday announced a strategic partnership with Taiwanese giant Wistron to manufacture mobile devices, IT hardware and automotive-EV products with an investment of nearly Rs 1,350 crore.
+New Delhi: Homegrown electronics manufacturing company Optiemus on Tuesday announced a strategic partnership with Taiwanese giant Wistron to manufacture mobile devices, IT hardware and automotive-EV products with an investment of nearly Rs 1,350 crore.

 Optiemus said that it targets a revenue of nearly Rs 38,000 crore in multiple product segments while ramping up its manpower significantly to reach a figure of around 11,000 in the next three-five years.